EvKator/teleger/README.md

 Advanced telegram spammer

-Automatically enters chats, channels, clicks on any buttons in bots, sends messages.
+Automatically enters to chats & channels, clicks on any buttons in bots, sends messages.
-Сan work with multiple accounts, each with its own flow and progress bar in the control unit.
+This can be configured to work with multiple accounts, each with its own flow and progress bar in the control unit.
-Could be used to automatically earn by performing task in the bots for increasing the number of subscribers, etc (as SpeedMoneybot) or (if you have a lot of accs) to increase the number of subscribers for money.
+Could be used to automatically earn by performing task in the bots for increasing the number of subscribers, etc (as SpeedMoneybot) or (if you have a lot of accounts) to increase the number of subscribers for money.

 Receives instructions from the file .json you can load by clicking 'load script' button
-Also you need to connect file with the tm account numvers
+Also you can connect file with the their account numbers

-File with numbers - just a bunch of phone numvers, separated by '\n' char.
+File with numbers - just a bunch of phone numbers, separated by '\n' char.

 Script file example:

     { "arr":
         [